1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members.

 - When you participate in one of our online groups;

-- When you subscribe to a network list (including the Local Government Aboriginal Network, the Economic Development Network, and the Aging and Disability Network and other Local Government NSW networks);
+- When you subscribe to a network list (including the Local Government Aboriginal Network, the Economic Development Network, the Aging and Disability Network and other LGNSW networks);

 - When you provide your CV and other information to us for nomination to an external committee:

-- When you apply for one of our grants or awards, which we may administer on behalf of the State Government;
+- When you apply for one of our grants or awards, which we may administer on behalf of the Federal Government or State Government;

 - When you agree to provide services to us;